Test-Alliance-Please-Ignore/django-ssodotte/README.md

 #### SessionRefresh and refreshing tokens

-In addition to [SessionRefresh](https://mozilla-django-oidc.readthedocs.io/en/stable/installation.html#validate-id-tokens-by-renewing-them), included in mozilla-oidc, `TokenRefresh` is included in this to refresh tokens within requests when they expire, without redirecting users.
+In addition to [SessionRefresh](https://mozilla-django-oidc.readthedocs.io/en/stable/installation.html#validate-id-tokens-by-renewing-them), included in mozilla-oidc, `TokenRefreshMiddleware` is included in this to refresh tokens within requests when they expire, without redirecting users.
 To use these middleware, simply add them to the django settings:

     MIDDLEWARE += [
         # middleware involving session and authentication must come first
         # ...
-        'ssodotte.middleware.TokenRefresh',
+        'ssodotte.middleware.TokenRefreshMiddleware',
         'mozilla_django_oidc.middleware.SessionRefresh'  # add this after token refresh, otherwise you may redirect your users
         # ...
     ]